Although most franchises consistently invest in public relations on the consumer side, franchise development stories are often left untold.

 For example, if your goal is to get on (or move up) FBR’s “Top 50 Franchises for Women,” make sure your PR agency knows so that they can help you build a strategy to call attention to your most successful female owners and what you are doing to recruit more female franchisees.
 Include those stories on your blog, website and social media.

-Pro Tip: For SEO purposes, make sure you spell out the honor in text on your website rather than just post the badge.
-Google bots cannot read pictures.
+Pro Tip: For SEO purposes, make sure you spell out the honor in text on your website.
+This is better than just post the badges because Google bots cannot read pictures.

-If 2020 taught us anything, it was the importance of having a sound crisis communications plan.
+As we all recently learned, it is important to have a sound crisis communications plan.
 Assuming your plan is now up-to-date, this is the perfect time to provide media training for your top company leadership.
 Whether business is good or you’re facing a crisis, it’s important that your spokesmen and -women be prepared for interviews when the time comes.

 Media training is more than having talking points ready; it involves being able to predict what you’ll be asked, answer a tough question without getting rattled and stay focused on key messages.